obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Troubleshooting

 > [!Warning]
-> Currently most types of error in function expressions are only evaluated when the search runs.
+> Currently most types of error in function expressions are only detected when the search runs.
 >
 > This means that error messages are displayed in the group headings, when results are viewed.
+>
+> In a future release, we plan to show errors in formulae when the query block is being read.

 #### Syntax error